BlueSpacePotato/pyPTTC/readme.md

 size of object = (`obj_id` + `dlen` + size of `Data`) = (2 Byte + 2 Byte + size of `data`)

+# Known Issues
+If the detector is connected to the USB port but not to the power supply, the FDTI chip is found and the serial port opens without error.
+But when you send data to the port, you get no response.